 Shall I / compare thee / to a sum / mer's day?

-Here we have an interesting mix, the stress still on the opening word in the first foot, with the second foot of non stressed, stressed, non stressed, which makes an amphibrach.
-The third foot is the anapaest, the fourth the lonely iamb.
-There are four feet so the line is in tetrameter.
+Here we have an interesting mix; the stress is still on the opening word in the first foot.
+The second foot now comprises three syllables—non-stressed, stressed and non-stressed—making it an amphibrach.
+The third foot is an anapaest, and the fourth a lonely iamb.
+There are four feet, so the line is in tetrameter.

 Both scans are valid because of the flexible way in which English can be read and certain words only partially stressed.
-For me, when I read this opening line, the second version seems more natural because of that faint pause after the word thee.
-I cannot read the opening line whilst sticking to the daDUM daDUM iambic pentameter beat.
+When I read this opening line, the second version seems more natural because of that faint pause after the word thee.
+I cannot read the opening line while sticking to the daDUM daDUM of the iambic pentameter beat.
 It just doesn't ring true.
-You try it and find out for yourself.
+Try it and find out for yourself.

-Again, the iambic pentameter rhythm is altered by the use of a spondee at the start, two stressed single syllable words:
+Again, in line three, the iambic pentameter rhythm is altered by the use of a spondee (two stressed single-syllable words at the start):

 Rough winds / do shake / the dar / ling buds / of May,

 This places emphasis on the meaning and gives extra weight to the rough weather.